Swyer–James syndrome

-Swyer–James syndrome (SJS), also called Swyer-James-MacLeod syndrome, is a disease of the lungs, characterized by a small lung or part of lung.
+Swyer–James syndrome (SJS), also called Swyer–James–MacLeod syndrome, is a rare disease of the lungs, characterized by a small lung or part of lung.
 Typical symptoms are of recurrent respiratory tract infections, but some have no symptoms.

 As a result of childhood bronchiolitis obliterans, typically following adenovirus infection, there is a reduction in blood vessels and overextended alveoli, resulting in air trapping in one or part of one lung.